-Courses Goal #1: Goal #2: Goal #3: Goal #4: Goal #5: Students will be Students will Students will Students will Students will able to express in demonstrate demonstrate an demonstrate demonstrate oral and written their ability to historical world- their awareness their ability to form their research and view that of a global utilize critical understanding of the major issues and intellectual theories within the discipline of history. analyze objectively any historical or social and cultural topic and generate an independent and original point of view. examines causes and effects of particular events, ideas, and time periods. perspective and appreciation of comparative models, diverse cultural traditions, and universal patterns. and analytical skills in application to any subject.
-HI 201 - Rise of Modern Europe, Medieval Period to 1700 X Х Х HI 202 - Rise of Modern Europe, 1700 - Present X Х Х HI 203 - U.S. History to 1865 X Х Х HI 204 - U.S. History Since 1865 X Х Х HI 100 Intro to Modern World X X Х HI 210 and 310 - Topics in United States History X Х Х HI 320 - Topics in European History x x X Х HI 340 - Topics in Non-Western History Х X Х Х HI 360 - Topics in Global History Х X Х Х HI 400 - Seminar in History Х Х Х Х HI 480 - Historiography and Research Х Х Х Х х
+Courses Goal #1: Students will be able to express in oral and written form their understanding of the major issues and intellectual theories within the discipline of history.
+Goal #2: Students will demonstrate their ability to research and analyze objectively any historical or social and cultural topic and generate an independent and original point of view.
+Goal #3: Students will demonstrate an historical world- view that examines causes and effects of particular events, ideas, and time periods.
+Goal #4: Students will demonstrate their awareness of a global perspective and appreciation of comparative models, diverse cultural traditions, and universal patterns.
+Goal #5: Students will demonstrate their ability to utilize critical and analytical skills in application to any subject.
+HI 201 - Rise of Modern Europe, Medieval Period to 1700 X Х X HI 202 - Rise of Modern Europe, 1700 - Present Х Х Х HI 203 - U.S. History to 1865 X X X HI 204 - U.S. History Since 1865 X X X HI 100 Intro to Modern World X Х X HI 210 and 310 - Topics in United States History Х Х Х HI 320 - Topics in European History × X X X HI 340 - Topics in Non-Western History Х Х Х Х HI 360 - Topics in Global History X X X X HI 400 - Seminar in History Х Х Х х HI 480 - Historiography and Research Х Х Х Х х